andrewvictor5/IcebergExplorerROV/README.md

 ### Melting Attachment System

 The Melting Attachment System might be the most complex yet important part of the system we tried to tackle.
 Through our prototypes, we've found a fiew rules of thum to adhere to when implementing this device.
-There is much more technical engineering to do for this device.

--
+There is much more technical engineering to do for this device!
+We were not able to complete the melting attachment system because prototyping a mostly mechanical system was unfortunately not something our team was properly prepared to deal with.
+If there is someone with a good, in depth, knowledge of thermodynamics (fluid thermo), they would be great at this part!

+#### Recomendation:

+There are some pattents that would be useful to view for this specific system.
+In its current state, I do not think it will successfully attach the ROV to the iceberg because:
+- 1.)
+We haven't tested a heating system in a large body of water (you can think of this a big heat sink).
+- 2.)
+While ice below zero does solidly refreeze over the attachment system, we are not exactly sure if the ice is cold enough.

+Therefore, there should be more research and experimentation to build a prototype that has `active cooling` such as a Peltier plate (uses power to cool back down the melted attachment to refreeze after melthing) or even a different heating elements.
+A rough surface (think lots of short little needles) could also bind to an icy surface and cool off fast enough to refreeze (I think).

 ### Software Simulation